 Bromelain is a mixture of enzymes that come from the pineapple plant (Ananas comosus) and can be found in its juice and leaves.
 Bromelain is a proteolytic enzyme, which is a type of enzyme that helps break down proteins and is available as a nutritional supplement.
 Bromelain doesn't work the same way as papain, trypsin, or chymotrypsin, which are also digestive enzymes.
-Bromelain pills are sold for a number of health problems, especially those that cause chronic inflammation, like asthma, gout, bronchitis, and ulcerative colitis.
-Bromelain has also been studied for use after surgery to remove third molars (wisdom teeth) and on the surface of burns to remove dead skin.
+Bromelain pills are sold for several health problems, especially those that cause chronic inflammation, like asthma, gout, bronchitis, and ulcerative colitis.
+Researchers have also studied the use of bromelain after surgery to remove third molars (wisdom teeth) and on the surface of burns to remove dead skin.
 But there isn't enough evidence to show that bromelain is helpful for most health problems.
 This piece will talk about how bromelain can be used and what to look for if you are told to take it.

 Bromelain is quantified in grams using gelatin digesting units (GDUs).
 Doses per serving range between 80 and 400 milligrams, two to three times daily.
 Your doctor may prescribe bromelain for administration with meals to aid in digestion or on an empty stomach to reduce inflammation.

 Bromelain is used as a natural cure for a wide range of health problems.
-There isn't a lot of good science to back up many of its uses, though.
+However, there is limited scientific evidence to support many of the claims regarding its uses.
 We will talk about the study and the possible benefits of bromelain pills below.

 ◉ Weight loss: Some companies that make supplements sell bromelain as a way to help people lose weight.
 They say that the enzymes in bromelain can help the body break down fats more quickly.
 But there isn't much evidence that bromelain can help someone lose weight.

-◉ Treating osteoarthritis: Bromelain pills are often used to ease the pain of osteoarthritis.
+◉ People often use bromelain pills to alleviate the pain associated with osteoarthritis.
 A review of clinical studies done in 2004 found that bromelain is a good way to treat osteoarthritis, probably because it reduces inflammation.
 Researchers say that more study is needed to find out how well it works and what doses are best.
-But this is an older study, and the National Institutes of Health (NIH) say that the research to date is mixed on whether bromelain works alone or with other medicines to help osteoarthritis.
+But this is an older study, and the National Institutes of Health (NIH) says that the research to date is mixed on whether bromelain works alone or with other medicines to help osteoarthritis.

 Product Name | Bromelain Powder. |